oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/ReferenceDesigns/cholesky/README.md

 | Device                                         | Throughput
 |:---                                            |:---
-| Intel® PAC with Intel Arria® 10 GX FPGA        | 24k matrices/s for complex matrices of size 128 * 128
+| Intel® PAC with Intel Arria® 10 GX FPGA        | 221k matrices/s for real matrices of size 32 * 32
-| Intel® FPGA PAC D5005 (with Intel Stratix® 10 SX)      | 7k matrices/s for complex matrices of size 256 * 256
+| Intel® FPGA PAC D5005 (with Intel Stratix® 10 SX)      | 214k matrices/s for real matrices of size 32 * 32

 ## Purpose

-This FPGA reference design demonstrates QR decomposition of matrices of complex/real numbers, a common operation employed in linear algebra.
-Matrix _A_ (input) is decomposed into a product of an orthogonal matrix _Q_ and an upper triangular matrix _R_.
+This FPGA reference design demonstrates the use of the Cholesky decomposition header library, a common operation employed in linear algebra.
+The Cholesky decomposition takes a hermitian, positive-definite matrix _A_ (input) and computes the lower triangular matrix _L_ such that: _L_ * _L*_ = A, where _L*_ in the conjugate transpose of _L_.

-The algorithms employed by the reference design are the Gram-Schmidt QR decomposition algorithm and the thin QR factorization method.
-Background information on these algorithms can be found in Wikipedia's [QR decomposition](https://en.wikipedia.org/wiki/QR_decomposition) article.
-The original algorithm has been modified and optimized for performance on FPGAs in this implementation.
+The algorithms employed by the header library is an FPGA throughput optimized version of the Cholesky–Banachiewicz algorithm.
+Background information on the Cholesky decomposition and this algorithm can be found in Wikipedia's [Cholesky decomposition](https://https://en.wikipedia.org/wiki/Cholesky_decomposition) article.

-QR decomposition is used extensively in signal processing applications such as beamforming, multiple-input multiple-output (MIMO) processing, and Space Time Adaptive Processing (STAP).
+The Cholesky decomposition is used extensively in machine learning applications such as least-squares regressions and Monte-Carlo simulations.

 ### Matrix dimensions and FPGA resources

-The QR decomposition algorithm factors a complex _m_ × _n_ matrix, where _m_ ≥ _n_.
-The algorithm computes the vector dot product of two columns of the matrix.
-In our FPGA implementation, the dot product is computed in a loop over the column's _m_ elements.
+The Cholesky decomposition algorithm factors a real _n_ × _n_ matrix.
+The algorithm computes the vector dot product of two rows of the matrix.
+In our FPGA implementation, the dot product is computed in a loop over the row's _n_ elements.
 The loop is fully unrolled to maximize throughput.
-As a result, *m* complex multiplication operations are performed in parallel on the FPGA, followed by sequential additions to compute the dot product result.
+As a result, *n* real multiplication operations are performed in parallel on the FPGA, followed by sequential additions to compute the dot product result.

 We use the compiler flag `-fp-relaxed`, which permits the compiler to reorder floating point additions (i.e. to assume that floating point addition is commutative).
 The compiler uses this freedom to reorder the additions so that the dot product arithmetic can be optimally implemented using the FPGA's specialized floating point DSP (Digital Signal Processing) hardware.

-With this optimization, our FPGA implementation requires 4*_m_ DSPs to compute the complex floating point dot product or 2*m* DSPs for the real case.
-Thus, the matrix size is constrained by the total FPGA DSP resources available.
+With this optimization, our FPGA implementation requires _n_ DSPs to compute the real floating point dot product.

-By default, the design is parameterized to process 128 × 128 matrices when compiled targeting Intel® PAC with Intel Arria® 10 GX FPGA.
-It is parameterized to process 256 × 256 matrices when compiled targeting Intel® FPGA PAC D5005 (with Intel Stratix® 10 SX), a larger device.
-However, the design can process matrices from 4 x 4 to 512 x 512.
+The input matrix is also replicated two times in order to be able to read two full rows per cycle.
+Thus, the matrix size is constrained by the total FPGA DSP and RAM resources available.

 ## Key Implementation Details
 | Kernel            | Description
 ---                 |---
-| QRD               | Implements a modified Gram-Schmidt QR decomposition algorithm.
+| Cholesky          | Implements a modified Cholesky–Banachiewicz Cholesky decomposition algorithm.

 To optimize the performance-critical loop in its algorithm, the design leverages concepts discussed in the following FPGA tutorials:
 * **Triangular Loop Optimization** (triangular_loop)